-Fifty Fifty and Hydro Flask are two of the biggest players in hiking water bottles.
-They make expertly-insulated products which are capable of keeping your liquids both cold and hot.
-In this article, we’ve taken an extensive look at both companies’ flasks, to see which one might best suit your needs.
+Fifty Fifty vs Hydro Flask: two of the biggest players in hiking water bottles.
+They make expertly insulated products that are capable of keeping your liquids both cold and hot.
+In this article, we’ve taken an extensive look at both companies’ flasks to see which one might best suit your needs.
 If you want reviews of Fifty/Fifty and Hydro Flask water bottles, you’ve come to the right place.

 Read on for your perfect bottle!

-Why Fifty Fifty and Hydro Flask Brands are Two of the Best
+Why Fifty Fifty vs Hydro Flask Brands – Two of the Best

 - Both of these bottles will keep your hot drink hot and your cold drink cold.

 - Cheaper bottles can sweat, making your bottle slippery.
 Neither of these bottles will sweat, so there’s no condensation on the bottle.

 No. Fifty/Fifty and Hydro Flask bottles are very similar, and they use the same technology.
 Rumor has it that the same creators might make them.
 But there are small differences.
 Here’s what both bottles offer:

 Hydro Flask Design and Features – Our Review

 The Hydro Flask team has gone all out on customization, which means you can get your hands on (and mouth around) whatever type of water bottle works best for you.
 Through the official Hydro Flask brand site, you can create your very own bottle.
 Your options are: